Optional Responses

 ## Universal Parcel Identifier (UPI)

 [Universal Parcel Identifier](https://github.com/RESOStandards/reso-upi) (`upi`) developed by [RESO](https://www.reso.org/) is a standard for a single identifier that includes both parcel numbers and the geographies of the authorities that created them.
-By implementing a UPI within property information records, data providers and consumers can improve data alignment across systems and avoid parcel number collisions.

 ## Parcel Number